 The wonderful life of a garden cooperative

 As a parent, we want the best for our children.
 For me, part of it is feeding them with organic local produce.
-We are lucky to have in town a few farmers’ markets to choose from and a locally-owned Supermarket offering a wide selection of quality and locally grown produce.
+We are lucky to have in town a few farmersâ markets to choose from and a locally-owned Supermarket offering a wide selection of quality and locally-grown produce.

 But I wanted to understand and experience the process of directly providing for my family.
 Being an apprentice organic gardener, I started in my backyard, reading, seeking advice from my friends and even taking classes at my local Extension Office.
-Despite my eager to succeed and after three failed attempts to grow a garden at home due to too much shade and squirrels, I decided to explore other options to provide organic food to my family.
+Despite my eagerness to succeed and after three failed attempts to grow a garden at home due to too much shade and squirrels, I decided to explore other options to provide organic food to my family.

 What is a cooperative?